 All brands need a content strategy, and that includes blogging.

-So, start generating viral content that can be shared over and over again.
+So, start generating Awareness Content that can be shared over and over again.
 Start creating thought leadership content to position yourself as the expert in your field.
 Create sales content to explain what you do and include pillar content to serve as an overarching snapshot of your brand.

 You can increase your brand visibility tenfold simply by incorporating blogging into your marketing efforts.
 Just make sure it’s high-quality content — that’s the only kind that works!